 1. First, we need to activate a site collection feature name as “Advanced Web Analytics” as shown in the fig below:

-2. Now to Add a web part to the web part go to the page and edit that page and click on add web part as shown in the fig below:
+2. Now to Add a web part to the web part page, go to the page and edit that page and click on Add a Web Part as shown in the fig below:

 3. Go to the “Content Rollup” Web Part category and then select “Web Analytics Web Part” as shown in the fig below:

 4. The most visited site will look like below as shown in the fig below:

 5. After this, if you want to change the properties and set what you want to display Pages or site then edit the web part and set all properties as shown in fig. Open the web part properties tool pane:

 6. Below is the option for your choice to display that web part: